Skip to content

 Normalization factor of the normalized filters.

-ridge_param : float, default=np.finfo(np.float64).eps
+alpha : float, default=np.finfo(np.float64).eps

-Regularization parameter used in ridge regression
+Regularization parameter used in ridge regression.

 Examples